Azure/azure-sdk/docs/general/azurecore.md

 {% include requirement/MUST id="azurecore-http-retry-defaults-overrides" %} allow the customer to override the default retry policy delay and timeouts.

+{% include requirement/SHOULD id="azurecore-http-retry-defaults-options" %} allow the customer to cancel the operation either via explicit cancellation or by setting an overall maximum operation time.

 ### Authentication policy

 Services across Azure use a variety of different authentication schemes to authenticate clients.
 Conceptually there are two entities responsible for authenticating service client requests, a credential and an authentication policy.
 Credentials provide confidential authentication data needed to authenticate requests.
 Authentication policies use the data provided by a credential to authenticate requests to the service.
 It is essential that credential data can be updated as needed across the lifetime of a client, and authentication policies must always use the most current credential data.